jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `socket-binding` attribute of the `socket-discovery-group` resource of the `messaging-activemq` subsystem
 Can you get the socket-binding attribute of the mySocketDiscoveryGroup socket-discovery-group resource of the messaging-activemq subsystem ?
 Can you get the socket binding attribute of the mySocketDiscoveryGroup socket discovery group resource of the messaging activemq subsystem ?
+## syntax of the operation to get the `transactions` subsystem
+Can you get the transactions subsystem?
+Can you get the transactions?
+Can you retrieve all the attributes of the transactions subsystem?
 ## syntax of the operation to get the `average-commit-time` attribute of the `transactions` subsystem
 Can you get the average-commit-time attribute of the transactions subsystem?
 Can you get the average commit time attribute of the transactions subsystem?